raspberrypilearning/generic-python-regex-substitute-word-boundaries/en/step_1.md

 	word = re.sub('ed', 'ing', 'walked')
 	```

 - This would not work with the word `'edited'` though.
-All the `'ed'` patterns would be replace with `'ing'` to give `'ingiting'`.
+All the `'ed'` patterns would be replaced with `'ing'` to give `'ingiting'`.
 However, the only `'ed'` that you want to replace is the one at the end.

 - In such cases you can use the **metacharacter** `\b` which means **word boundary**.
 So instead of searching for the `'ed'` pattern, you search for the `'ed\b'` pattern.
 This will tell Python to only substitute the pattern at the end of a word.